coreeng/semver-utils/README.md

 # Prefixed vs. non-prefixed version tags

-Sometimes you want to manage a single authoritative semantic version for an entire repository, sometimes you want to manage multiple semantic version tags for multiple elements within a repository.
+Sometimes you want to manage a single authoritative semantic version for an entire repository, sometimes you want to manage multiple semantic version tags within a repository.

-All commands on `semver-git` accept the optional `--prefix` parameter.
-If this parameter is provided, the CLI will search for and create Git tags in the format `<prefix>/v<semver>`.
-If the `--prefix` parameter is omitted, the Git tags searched and created will be in the format `v<semver>`
+All commands on `semver-git` accept the optional `--prefix` parameter:

+- If this parameter is provided, the CLI will search for and create Git tags in the format `<prefix>/v<semver>`
+- If the `--prefix` parameter is omitted, the Git tags searched and created will be in the format `v<semver>`

 The `--prefix` string itself can contain any characters that form a valid Git tag.